timscargill/ARStats/README.md

 Please see [Use Instructions](#use-instructions) for more detailed information on how to operate the ARStats app.

-# What data does ARStats capture?
+# What data can ARStats capture?

 ARStats captures a wide variety of data to help you characterize AR sessions, environments, and factors relating to AR user experiences: